heimrichhannot/contao-archive-palettes-bundle/README.md

    $dca['palettes']['custom_palette1'] = '{general_legend},field1,field2;';
    $dca['palettes']['custom_palette2'] = '{general_legend},field3,field4;';
    ```
+1. Open the *parent* DCA file, i.e. the archive DCA file.
+In the case of `tl_news` this would be `tl_news_archive`.
-1. Paste the following code at the end of your DCA file in order to get the logic:
+1. Paste the following code at the end of the DCA file in order to insert the palette manipulation logic:
    ```php
    System::getContainer()->get(\HeimrichHannot\ArchivePalettesBundle\Manager\ArchivePalettesManager::class)->addArchivePalettesSupport(
        'tl_news', 'tl_news_archive'
    );
    ```
-1. Open the *parent* DCA file, i.e. the archive DCA file.
-In the case of `tl_news` this would be `this-news_archive`.
-1. Add the following code at the end of the file in order to add the palette selector field:
+1. Add the following code at the end of the file in order to add the palette selector field (the field as been added in the step before):
    ```php
    // ...
    $dca['palettes']['default'] = str_replace('title,', 'title,addArchivePalette,', $dca['palettes']['default']);